google-marketing-solutions/agentic_dsta/implementation_guide.md

 ### Step 2: Configure Your Deployment

 All deployment parameters are managed in the `config.yaml` file.
-Before deploying, you must create this file and populate it with your specific settings.

 1.  **Create the configuration file:**
     Copy the provided example file: